RoboJackets/software-training-old/setup_instructons/isaac_ros_WSL.md

 # WSL + IsaacROS on Windows
-This guide assumes a few things that you are:
+This guide assumes:
-- running Windows 11
+- you are running Windows 11
-- want a way to run ROS2 Humble natively without dual booting
+- you want a way to run ROS2 Humble natively without dual booting

-the easier way to get ubuntu 22.04:
+Here's an easy way to get Ubuntu 22.04 using WSL (Windows Subsystem for Linux)

-> **_CODER BEWARE_** USB passthrough is finicky and might not always work with all programs
+> **_CODER BEWARE_** USB passthrough is finicky in WSL and might not always work with all programs

-## 1. Chech WSL Status
+## 1. Check WSL Status

 run ```wsl --status```
 // wsl should already be installed in your os (windows 11) look for default version 2